Modified: July 12, 2012

 • How long has SDR been providing seismic design review products?

-• Seismic Design Review has been providing Live Seminars since 1990 — more than twenty years.
-The Live Webinar and On-Demand Video options were added prior to the April 2010 Civil P.E. examinations.
+• Seismic Design Review has been providing Live Seminars since 1990 — more than thirty years.
+The Live Webinar and On-Demand Webinar options were added prior to the April 2011 Civil P.E. examinations.

 • Are continuing education units (CEU's) or professional development hours (PDH's) available for any of the Seismic Design Review training options?

-• No, currently there are no CEU's or PDH's issued for attending or participating in the Live Seminars, Live Webinars, or On-Demand Videos.
-These courses are not intended for continuing education or professional development, but rather are intended to prepare examinees for the California Civil P.E.
-Seismic Principles exam only.
+• No, currently there are no CEU's or PDH's issued for attending or participating in the Live Seminars, Live Webinars, or On-Demand Webinars.
+These courses are not intended for continuing education or professional development, but rather are intended to prepare examinees for the CA Special Civil Seismic Principles (CSP) exam only.
+But a completion certificate may be requested, when the course is completed, which will note the dates of the course, the cost, and total hours which may be submitted and accepted by some states as satisfying CEU or PDH requirements.

-• What are the seismic topics covered in the Live Seminars, Live Webinars, and the On-Demand Videos?
+• What are the seismic topics covered in the Live Webinars, and the On-Demand Webinars?

-• All lectures, webinars and videos address the topics that fall under the five primary content areas of the Seismic Principles Test Plan:
+• All courses address the topics that fall under the six primary content areas of the Seismic Principles Test Plan:

 • What forms of payment do you accept for seminar and webinar registration and/or workbook purchases?